 Have you ever been told you have or are at risk of developing Type 2 Diabetes?

-Target Physio Exercise Physiologists understand that the fundamental goal for management of our patients with Pre-Diabetes/T2DM is glycaemic control through effective physical activity and dietary guidance.
+The fundamental goal for management of our patients with Pre-Diabetes/ T2DM is glycaemic control through effective physical activity and dietary guidance.
 Our clinicians use the latest evidence-based exercise treatments to assess and prescribe you a structured exercise program and your own home exercise program.
 Or if you have a gym membership, they can write you a program there too!

 We offer an Exercise Physiology training block deal: two appointments per week for 5 weeks and receive your tenth session HALF PRICE!

 Current research on the benefits of exercise for management of Type 2 Diabetes summarised by Exercise Physiologist, Kelly Luck:

 - Huang, L., et al., 2021 Comparisons of Different Exercises Interventions on Glycemic Control and Insulin Resistance in Prediabetes: a Network Meta-Analysis.

 - Williams, A, et al. (2020 T2 Diabetes and the Medicine of Exercise: The role of general practice in ensuring exercise is part of every patient’s plan.